 What causes tension and pain in the face?

-This symptom is not pleasant and may have you asking why you have to deal with it, but there’s a logical explanation for your symptoms, even though it may feel like they don’t make sense.
+There is a logical explanation for your facial tension anxiety symptoms, even though it may feel like they don’t make sense.

 When you’re in a heightened state of stress or anxiety your body naturally releases hormones that stimulate your sympathetic nervous system.

 This can cause your muscles to tense up in preparation for the fight or flee response and eventually this tension or tightness can lead to pain and other weird sensations, which we’ll talk about in this article.